Activities in Rokua National Park

 - Observing the Starry Sky: On a clear winter's night, you may see the northern lights dancing in the sky.
 Pookivaara Hill is an excellent place to observe the night sky.

-- Swimming: Swimming is allowed in all lakes and ponds in the park but there is no official swimming spot.
+- Swimming: Swimming is allowed in all lakes and ponds in the park.
+You'll swim in the lakes and ponds of the national park at your own risk.

 - Hiking: By combining trails, it is possible to hike for many days in the National Park.
 There are several campfire sites in the national park area.